There's A Fox In The Chicken Coop

 Your Next Pet Could Be A Robot

 Your next dog, or your parent's next dog, could very well be a robot.
-Hasbro has launched a new life-like robotic dog.
+Hasbro launched a new life-like robotic dog.
 It's a companion pet pup to go with their companion pet cat already on the market.
 Both are designed to bring comfort and companionship to aging adults.
 The robotic cat, with its really soft fur, gently vibrates when it purrs, while the puppy barks and cocks its head when you speak.
 But they are far from being the only robot pets on the market.
 The company Hansa Creations has created a collection of interactive cats and dogs of various breeds.
 There's also Paro, the cuddly seal robot developed by Japan's National institute of Advanced Industrial Science and Technology, which is used as an interactive therapeutic tool in hospitals and senior living facilities around the world.
 BUT are they effective at offering the same health benefits as our real animal best friends?
 According to a few small studies, they just might be, but more research is needed.
 One study done in a nursing home showed that a robot companion can be a big benefit to seniors and can even be as effective as a living animal.
 Another study with the seal robot Paro studied two groups of seniors for three months where participants in both groups completed tests to measure their loneliness, depression and quality of life.
 Researchers found that loneliness scores decreased in the group that spent time with Paro the robot seal, but increased in the control group, which spent more time on field trips, playing bingo and other social activities.
 When interviewed, some of the people in nursing homes said that they actually preferred robotic pets because they would not have to worry about them if they had to be admitted to the hospital.
-However, the authors of the study caution that social policies, which might make robot pets more accessible and affordable to socially isolated seniors living in institutional settings, should be weighed against policies making living animals more accessible and affordable for everyone.
+However, the authors of the study cautioned that social policies, which might make robot pets more accessible and affordable to socially isolated seniors living in institutional settings, should be weighed against policies making living animals more accessible and affordable for everyone.

 Pet Therapy Reduces Homesickness In College Students